nrwl/nx/docs/README.md

 ### Front matter

 Front matter is used to add metadata to your Markdown file (`title` & `description`).
 It is provided at the very top of the file, enclosed by three dashes `---`.
-The content is parsed as YAML.
+The content is parsed as `YAML`.

-If not Front matter is detected, the metadata will be populated with the following:
+If no Front matter is detected, the metadata will be populated with the following:

 - `title`: first main title detected
 - `description`: first paragraph detected